Josian Santiago: Accomplishments and recognition

-Wapa's news program, Noticentro, granted Santiago's performance as mayor a "A" grade in Radiografía 2012.
+WAPA-TV's news program, Noticentro, granted Santiago's performance as mayor a "A" grade in Radiografía 2012.
 This was an investigative series that ranked the administration of the municipalities by performance, taking under consideration the maintenance of the infrastructure, cleanliness, economic state and citizen satisfaction, leading to the 2012 general elections.
 The CROEM recognized his work as a public employee during the celebration of the center's 42nd anniversary.
 Santiago's recycling program has been recognized by the Environmental Protection Agency with the "Environmental Quality Award", besting other members of its administrative region including New York, New Jersey and the United States Virgin Islands.
 The cleanliness of Comerío under his incumbency has received recognitions from the governments of Puerto Rico and the state of New York.
 On May 26, 2012, a small local professional wrestling promotion, the Champion Wrestling Association, held the 1era Copa Alcalde José A. Santiago, a tournament in his honor to commemorate the fourth anniversary of its foundation.